Why Compare Vajracast and Wowza?

 • Hot management of live routes without interruption

-• Zero-copy distribution to many outputs
+• Efficient fan-out to many outputs

 • Hardware-accelerated transcoding without add-on costs